 Government Funded Research into Fantastic Phonics

-In 2008, USAID began a research trial in Liberia, to improve literacy outcomes in Liberian schools.
-The exploration tool was the Early Grade Reading Assessment (EGRA) Plus, which applies a standardised measurement method to benchmark children in grades 2 and 3.
+In 2010, USAID completed a research trial in Liberia, using Early Grade Reading Assessment (EGRA) Plus, which applies a standardised measurement method to benchmark children in grades 2 and 3.

 180 schools were randomly selected, and divided into three different groups; no treatment, light treatment, and full EGRA treatment, using a reading program (Fantastic Phonics) of 60 graded stories, with teacher guides.

 The children were benchmarked before commencement, and tested on several literacy criteria.
 It was found that students in Grade 2 (on average) read close to 18 correct words per minute.
 In comparison, the United States benchmark for “severe risk” is less than 70 correct words per minute.